Ljz7/EverDomainChecker/README.md

 This script use the RollingCurlX PHP classe shared by [marcushat](https://github.com/marcushat).
 You can find the repository here : https://github.com/marcushat/RollingCurlX

-We wish you enjoy using this script.
+We hope you enjoy using this script.

 [Team-Ever](https://www.team-ever.com)